aisha-w/aisha-w.github.io/samples/README.md

----
-permalink: /samples/
----

 ## writing samples

 I focus on clear, concise, and technically-accurate documentation that is fueled by empathy, accessibility, and equity.

-Sometimes I visit websites, and [edit their copy](copyedits.html).
+Sometimes I visit websites, and [edit their copy](../copyedits/README.md).
 These are good for getting a sense of my proofreading, editing, and organizational sensibilities.

 ### documentation